rezarahimian/docs/batchOverflow.rst

 Attacker was able to pass a combination of input values that generate large results than the maximum value of ``uint256`` data type.
 It caused integer overflow and only the least significant bits have been retained (`wrap around <https://en.wikipedia.org/wiki/Integer_overflow>`_).
 For example, a ``uint8`` variable can represent maximum value of ``(2^8)-1=255 (0xff)``.
 Multiplying ``0x02`` by ``0x80`` causes integer overflow and produces ``0x00`` as the result (``0x80 * 0x02 = 0x100 => 0x00``).
 We can achieve the same result by adding ``0x01`` to ``0xff`` (``0xff + 0x01 = 0x100 => 0x00``).
 So, attacker passed two addresses ( *_receivers.lengh* = ``0x02`` ) and a large value ( *_value* = ``0x8000000000000000000000000000000000000000000000000000000000000000 (63 0's)`` ) to *batchTransfer()* function, the result of *amount* variable was calculated as ``0x00`` and this result bypassed sanity checks in line 259.
 Hence, it transferred the specified amount by *_value* to those two addresses.
 This transfer was even more than ``7000000000000000000000000000 (27 0's)`` initial supply of the token.

-In addition to BEC token, the following tokens are batchOverflow-affected:
+In addition to BEC token, the following tokens are batchOverflow-affected [2]:

 1. UgChain
 2. SMART